leap-stc/leap-stc.github.io/book/explanation/data_policy.md

 :::\{admonition} LEAP produced
 :class: dropdown
 Data that has been created or modified by LEAP researchers.
+We currently do not provide any way of ensuring that data is archived, and users should never rely on LEAP-Pangeo resources as the only replicate of valuable data (see also [](guides.data.ingestion)).
 :::

 :::\{admonition} LEAP ingested